iolla-net/Fitrgrid/README.md

 ##  How does Fitrgrid differ from fitgrd?
 I've worked with the original fitgrd and love it's simplicity.
 However, I now take a mobile-first approach to web development and wanted fitgrd to match these principles.
 I dismantled and reconfigured fitgrd as the new mobile-first Fitrgrid.

 Fitrgrid has been (re)built from the ground up for small screen first web development and adds a new extra-wide grid option.
-Fitrgrid CSS weighs in at the same 4KB (uncompressed) file size of the original project and works well with modern mobile and desktop browsers - some older ones too.
+Fitrgrid CSS weighs in at the same 4KB (uncompressed) file size of the original project and works well with modern mobile and desktop web browsers - some older ones too.

-##  Why not use Flexbox?
-I use Flexbox.
-I've also been experimenting with [Grid](https://drafts.csswg.org/css-grid/).
-I don't subscribe to a one-size-fits-all philosophy, and for the moment I don't believe that a single layout technology is the solution to absolutely every web development scenario.

-The Flex spec isn't finalised yet and there are still [Flexbugs](https://github.com/philipwalton/flexbugs).
-I also need to provide some clients with older browser compatibility.
-I therefore have a choice of sticking with a tried and tested grid system or using Flexbox coupled with a compensatory polyfill.
-I don't like throwing JS at every problem either.

-In this respect I still find a 'traditional' grid system preferable to Flexbox in certain circumstances.
-This will undoubtedly change in the near future, especially as I plan to add Flex functionality to Fitrgrid.
+## NEW: Flexbox retrofit.
+Floats and clearfix begone!

 ##  Basic Setup
 To add Fitrgrid to your website, simply include `fitrgrid.pack.css` into your document's `<head>`